AnsaYong/alx-project-nexus/README.md

 - **Celery & RabbitMQ:** Learn how to manage background tasks using Celery and RabbitMQ.
 You'll set up asynchronous email notifications to improve system performance and user experience by offloading time-consuming tasks to background workers.

-**Lesson 8: System Design for Scalable Backend Architectures** -**System Design:** Gain an understanding of designing scalable, high-performance backend systems.
+**Lesson 8: System Design for Scalable Backend Architectures**
+- **System Design:** Gain an understanding of designing scalable, high-performance backend systems.
 Explore architecture patterns, microservices, database scaling, and load balancing to handle increasing traffic and maintain high availability.

 ### 2. Challenges & Solutions
 In the program, real-world backend development challenges are presented alongside the implemented solutions: